Authored by the expert who managed and guided the team behind the Albania Property Pack

 Is it realistic to exit with profit in Durrës as of 2026?

-The estimated minimum holding period that makes exiting with profit realistic in Durrës is about 4 to 6 years, because you need enough time for appreciation to cover round-trip costs and absorb any short-term price softening.
+The minimum holding period that usually makes profit realistic in Durrës is about 5 years, because transaction costs and market cycles need time to be absorbed.

 We made this infographic to show you how property prices in Albania compare to other big cities across the region.
 It breaks down the average price per square meter in city centers, so you can see how cities stack up.
 It’s an easy way to spot where you might get the best value for your money.
 We hope you like it.